Renting property in Belgravia, London SW1

 An example of the grandeur of property in Belgravia is found in Seaford House, Belgrave Square, where the interior staircase is made of pure Onyx.
 It was even used as a film location as the first class passenger accommodation in the latest blockbuster film, Titanic, whilst the corner house opposite was rented by Queen Victoria for her grandmother.

 However, not all the properties in Belgravia are in this traditional style.
-Eccleston Place, which is owned by Residential Land, is a modern purpose built building offering sixteen exclusive rental apartments in Belgravia.
+Many modern purpose built buildings exist, offering exclusive rental apartments in Belgravia.
+Residential Land currently offers such exclusive flats and apartments to rent around Belgravia, in neighbouring Mayfair or South Kensington.

 Transport links in Belgravia